jordanbardella/RemoteDesktop/README.md

 RemoteDesktop is a free remote desktop solution that allows unlimited 15-minute sessions.

 **Note:** The Python code has been obfuscated to protect intellectual property.
-Only a small part of the code is revealed on the picture.

 ## Features
 - Free remote desktop access.